If you do not already have the Zwift Tron Bike, it is recommended that you acquire one.

 If you’re new to Zwift you may have been riding around wondering about those bikes covered in lights.
 And why you can’t get one in your garage.

 The article below will take you through what is.
-It will also give you some hints on how to speed up the process of getting a Tron Bike.
+It’ll also contain my personal view on whether it was worth all the hassle.
+And it will also give you some hints on how to speed up the process of getting a Tron Bike.

 Otherwise known as the Z1 Concept Bike.